googleapis/sdk-platform-java/gapic-generator-java/DEVELOPMENT.md

    ```
    and then rebuild gapic-generator-java (`mvn clean install`).

-## Debugging the Plugin under googleapis with gapic-generator-java
+## Debugging the gapic-generator-java running on protobuf compiler

-To debug the generator starting from protobuf compiler plugin

 1. In [googleapis](https://github.com/googleapis/googleapis) root directory, run the following commands:
    1. Set `JVM_DEBUG_PORT` environment variable.
        ```shell
        export JVM_DEBUG_PORT=5005
        ```
-      The proto compiler runs the `protoc-gen-java_gapic` shell script (a wrapper of java command with an option to specify JVM debugging).
+      The protobuf compiler runs the `protoc-gen-java_gapic` shell script (a wrapper of java command with an option to specify JVM debugging).
       We set the environment variable `JVM_DEBUG_PORT` to initialize the debug mode.

    2. Run the command to build a client library, e.g., `java-monitoring`, with `--subcommands` flag to output commands spawned by `bazel build`.
       ```shell
       bazel build --subcommands //google/monitoring/v3:google-cloud-monitoring-v3-java
       ```
-   3. In the output, find the command of proto compiler invocation with gapic-generator-java plugin (the `darwin_arm64-opt-exec-2B5CBBC6` part maybe different on your environment).
+   3. In the output, find the command of protobuf compiler invocation with gapic-generator-java plugin (the `darwin_arm64-opt-exec-2B5CBBC6` part may be different on your environment).

       Note that different client libraries have different proto files.
       ```shell